Bring Photos to Life: Animate Any Picture with AI | HeyGen

 Create a singing photo clip in four simple steps from image to video.

 Upload a song, voice clip, or choose from voice models.
-Select language and timing; HeyGen analyses rhythm and maps phonemes to mouth movement.
+Select the language and timing; HeyGen analyses the rhythm and maps phonemes to mouth movement.

-Review the generated draft, adjust expressions, add subtitles, or change the timing.
-Create alternative takes or apply a different voice for variety.
+Review the generated draft, refine the wording, add subtitles, or adjust the timing.
+Create alternate takes or use a different voice for more variety.

 Export MP4 files optimised for Reels, TikTok, or Stories with captions and safe text placement.
 Batch export multiple versions for A/B testing or multi-language campaigns.

-Making a photo sing means animating a static face to perform a chosen audio track with synchronised lip movements and expressive gestures.
-HeyGen uses face detection, phoneme mapping, and motion synthesis to create realistic mouth shapes, eye blinks, and subtle head motion that align with the audio for a convincing result.
+Making a photo sing means animating a static face so that it performs a selected audio track with synchronised lip movements and expressive gestures.
+HeyGen uses face detection, phoneme mapping, and motion synthesis to create realistic mouth shapes, eye blinks, and subtle head movements that are aligned with the audio for a convincing result.

-Front-facing, well-lit headshots with minimal occlusion produce the best results.
-Avoid extreme side angles, heavy obstructions, or very low resolution images to ensure your AI photo looks its best.
-If you only have an off-angle photo, try a clearer crop focused on the face for improved lip sync and expression.
+Front-facing, well-lit headshots with minimal obstruction give the best results.
+Avoid extreme side angles, major obstructions, or very low-resolution images to ensure your AI photo looks its best.
+If you only have an off-angle photo, try a clearer crop focused on the face for better lip sync and expression.

 Yes, you can upload songs or voice tracks within the platform’s supported length and format limits.
-Be mindful of copyright when using commercial music.
-HeyGen also offer licensed sounds and voice models for safe commercial use and quick prototyping.
+Please be mindful of copyright when using commercial music.
+HeyGen also offers licensed sounds and voice models for safe commercial use and quick prototyping.

-HeyGen’s lip sync operates at the phoneme level and adds timing adjustments, breaths, and micro-expressions to enhance realism.
-Results are quite convincing for short social clips and personalised messages; extreme closeups or cinematographic shots may reveal limits of the current synthesis.
+HeyGen’s lip sync works at the phoneme level and adds timing adjustments, breaths, and micro-expressions to enhance realism.
+The results are highly convincing for short social clips and personalised messages; however, very tight close-ups or cinematic shots may reveal the current limits of the synthesis.

 Most tools optimise for one animated face at a time.
-If a photo contains multiple faces you can generate separate clips for each face or upload a grouped image and select which face to animate where supported.
+If a photo contains multiple faces, you can generate separate clips for each face, or upload a grouped image and select which face to animate where this is supported.

 Yes.
-The platform supports multilingual audio and pronunciation models, enabling you to make your photo sing in various languages.
-Use the video translator to regenerate audio tracks and captions so your AI singing clips sound natural across languages.
+The platform supports multilingual audio and pronunciation models, enabling you to make your photo sing in multiple languages.
+Use the video translator to regenerate audio tracks and captions so that your AI singing clips sound natural in every language.

-Generated clips created with HeyGen and supplied licensed assets are suitable for commercial use, allowing you to make any picture sing.
-Verify licensing for any third-party audio or imagery you upload to ensure compliance with rights and platform policies when using AI photos.
+Generated clips created with HeyGen and supplied licensed assets are suitable for commercial use, enabling you to make any picture sing.
+Please verify the licensing for any third-party audio or imagery you upload to ensure compliance with rights and platform policies when using AI photos.

 Yes.
-Preview drafts and apply edits such as expression intensity, subtitle text, or alternative audio tracks.
+Preview drafts and apply edits such as adjusting expression intensity, subtitle text, or alternate audio tracks.
 Regenerate variations quickly to test different voices, languages, and timing.

-Short clips typically render in seconds to a few minutes depending on length and complexity, allowing you to create online free singing photos quickly.
-Exports are provided as MP4 files optimised for vertical, square, and horizontal placements with optional subtitle burns.
+Short clips usually render within a few seconds to a couple of minutes, depending on their length and complexity, allowing you to create online free singing photos quickly.
+Exports are provided as MP4 files optimised for vertical, square, and horizontal formats, with the option to burn in subtitles.

 HeyGen encrypts uploads and follows strict privacy controls.
 You retain ownership of the content you create.
-Check platform terms for details on storage, retention, and sharing permissions.
+Please refer to the platform terms for detailed information on storage, retention, and sharing permissions.

 Explore more AI-powered tools